djcopley/ShellOracle/README.md

 To use ShellOracle with OpenAI's models, create an [API key](https://platform.openai.com/account/api-keys).
 Edit your `~/.shelloracle/config.toml` to change your provider and enter your API key.
+You can use `shor config edit` as a shorthand to edit this file.

 ### Deepseek

 To use ShellOracle with Deepseek's models, create an [API key](https://platform.deepseek.com/api_keys).
 Edit your `~/.shelloracle/config.toml` to change your provider and enter your API key.
+You can use `shor config edit` as a shorthand to edit this file.

 ### LocalAI